EU rejects Turkish troops in Libya

 The move follows a flare-up of fighting in Libya as Turkey deployed troops to support the UN-backed government of national accord (GNA) in Tripoli.

-An insurgency from the east of the country led by general Khalifa Haftar from the east of the country is said to have been behind an air strike over the weekend that killed at least 30 people in the besieged capital.
+An insurgency from the east of the country led by general Khalifa Haftar is said to have been behind an air strike over the weekend that killed at least 30 people in the besieged capital.

 Turkey's government has since claimed their involvement in Libya is part of a coordination effort to develop an operation centre.